jasensteve10/Data_Pipeline/README.md

  ├── s1bis_.html
  └── scenario2_python_dom.html
 ```

+---

 # 8. Summary

-This project delivers a complete and functional data processing pipeline for a cycling tour operator, integrating:
+This project delivers a complete and functional data-processing pipeline for a cycling tour operator, integrating:

-a rich XML dataset
+* a rich XML dataset

-a fully modularized XSD schema
+* a fully modularized XSD schema

-multiple XSLT visualization scenarios
+* multiple XSLT visualization scenarios

-XML → JSON conversions
+* XML → JSON transformations

-a generic Python XML/XSD/XSL pipeline
+* a reusable Python XML/XSD/XSL pipeline

-a DOM-based Python scenario
+* a DOM-based Python processing scenario

-a full automatic execution pipeline
+* a full automated execution workflow

-Everything is designed to be modular, extensible, and strictly valid according to the schema.
+Everything is designed to be **modular**, **extensible**, and strictly **valid** according to the XML Schema.

+---